Immigration System At The 'Breaking Point,' Homeland Security Official Warns

 As the weather warms up, immigration authorities warn that the flow of migrants crossing will continue to grow.
 Federal agents are on pace to apprehend or encounter more than 100,000 migrants in March — the largest monthly total in more than a decade.

 The majority of these migrants are families and children fleeing violence and poverty in Central America.
-McAleenan says they're straining the resources of Border Patrol facilities, which were designed for primarily for single men, and are far beyond their official capacity.
+McAleenan says they're straining the resources of Border Patrol facilities, which were designed primarily for single men, and are far beyond their official capacity.

 "We are doing everything we can to simply avoid a tragedy," McAleenan said.
 "But with these numbers, with the types of illnesses we're seeing at the border, I fear that it's just a matter of time."